 Transfer Students: For both domestic and international students: academic scholarships are based on the number of transfer hours and the student's cumulative GPA.

 Scholarship Competition: The Eagle Select scholarship competition is a twice annual event for students in their senior year of high school that meet the invitation requirements.
 Students must meet a minimum of a 23 ACT score and have a 3.5 cumulative GPA.
 Upon acceptance, students may receive an invitation from the Office of Admissions to compete for scholarship awards up to full tuition (requires that students live on campus until graduation).
 The event is open to parents and families.
 It provides opportunities to see the campus and learn about financial aid, student services, and a variety of other helpful information.

 United Methodist Half-Tuition Scholarship: To qualify for the United Methodist Scholarship, a student must be an active United Methodist Church member in good standing with his or her local church for at least one year, which must be verified by the pastor (United Methodist Certification Form).
 Check out the UMC website at for other UMC scholarships.

 Half-tuition scholarships will increase with the cost of tuition each academic year.
 Students must have a 2.5 cumulative GPA to be eligible for this award and must maintain a 2.0 to retain.
 The United Methodist award may not be combined with other CMU scholarships.

-Legacy Grant: Students who have a parent, grandparent, or sibling who has graduated from CMU are eligible for a $1,000 grant.
+Legacy Grant: Students who have a parent, grandparent, or sibling who has graduated from CMU may be eligible for a $1,000 grant.
 The Legacy Grant Form should be submitted for certification.

-Sibling Grant: Students who have a sibling currently enrolled at CMU are eligible for a $1,000 grant.
+Sibling Grant: Students who have a sibling currently enrolled at CMU may be eligible for a $1,000 grant.

 Legacy and Sibling Grants may not be combined.